 - Hearing aids should be cleaned only with a soft, dry cloth.
 Water and moisture could damage the electronics of the hearing aid and render it disabled.

-- When not worn, hearing aids should be kept in a dry, safe place where children and pets cannot reach them.
+- When not worn, hearing aid devices should be kept in a dry, safe place where children and pets cannot reach them.

 - Listen for “feedback,” a slight whistling sound.
 This may indicate a buildup of ear wax or poor fit.

-If you would like more information regarding any of these procedures please call our central appointment desk (713) 697-4687 and schedule an appointment with one of our specialists.
+If you would like more information about our hearing aids in Houston, Texas, please call our central appointment desk (713) MY-SINUS or (713) 697-4687 and schedule an appointment with one of our Audiology specialists.